Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric weighted architectures

-Each of $\e_1$ and $\e_2$ capture the cost for implementing the interactions of first and second topic, respectively, with some of the publisher and subscriber components.
-Then, $\e_1\oplus \e_2\oplus (\e_1\varpi \e_2)$ expresses the cost for the participation of the several topics in the architecture, and in turn the use of the weight iteration operator in $\e$ allows to encode the overall cost of applying these interactions with recursion.
-Consider for instance the words $w_1,w_2 \in I^{+}_{\B}$ encoding two interactions in the given Publish/Subscribe architecture.
+Each of $\e_1$ and $\e_2$ capture the cost for implementing the interactions of topics $wB(3)$ and $wB(4)$, respectively, with some of the publisher and subscriber components.
+Then, $\e_1\oplus \e_2\oplus (\e_1\varpi \e_2)$ expresses the cost for the participation of some of the topics in the architecture, and in turn the use of the weight iteration operator in $\e$ allows to encode the overall cost of applying these interactions with recursion.
+Consider for instance the words $w_1,w_2 \in I^{+}_{\B}$ encoding two interactions in the given weighted Publish/Subscribe architecture.
 Then, in the Viterbi semiring the value $\max \lbrace \left \Vert \e \right \Vert(w_1),\left \Vert \e \right \Vert(w_2)\rbrace$ shows the sequence of interactions executed with the maximum probability.